 - One to three years of experience in environmental education, community outreach or related field

 - Exceptional public speaking and communications skills

 Detail-oriented with a high degree of reliability in managing multiple data and records simultaneously using Microsoft Excel and/or Google spreadsheets

 - Proficiency in social media applications (including but not limited to Facebook, Instagram and Twitter)

 - Flexibility to work nights and weekends as needed

-- Ability to set appropriate priorities, meet deadlines, manage multiple projects and relationships simultaneously
+- Ability to set appropriate priorities, meet deadlines and manage multiple projects and relationships simultaneously

 - Ability to work effectively with teams and diverse individuals

-- Ability and willingness to work outside and in occasional bad weather
+- Ability and willingness to work outside and occasionally in bad weather

 - Bilingual (Spanish) preferred but not required